Axiom of choice: In constructive mathematics

-As discussed above, in the classical theory of ZFC, the axiom of choice enables nonconstructive proofs in which the existence of a type of object is proved without an explicit instance being constructed.
+As discussed above, in the classical theory of ZFC, the axiom of choice enables nonconstructive proofs in which the existence of a type of object is proved without an explicit canonical construction of an instance of this type.
 In fact, in set theory and topos theory, Diaconescu's theorem shows that the axiom of choice implies the law of excluded middle.
 The principle is thus not available in constructive set theory, where non-classical logic is employed.

 The situation is different when the principle is formulated in Martin-Löf type theory.
 There and higher-order Heyting arithmetic, the appropriate statement of the axiom of choice is (depending on approach) included as an axiom or provable as a theorem.
 A cause for this difference is that the axiom of choice in type theory does not have the extensionality properties that the axiom of choice in constructive set theory does.
 The type theoretical context is discussed further below.

 Different choice principles have been thoroughly studied in the constructive contexts and the principles' status varies between different school and varieties of the constructive mathematics.